Updated February 1st, 2023

 5. Listen to the Conversation Online

 Is there an existing conversation about you or your brand online?
 If so, explore it.
-Don’t allow yourself to respond to anything yet, just understand what’s being said, by who and why.
+Don’t allow yourself to respond to anything yet, just understand what’s being said, by whom and why.
 The more you understand the conversation online, the better equipped you’ll be to deal with it.
+While some companies charge thousands of dollars for in depth analysis surrounding your brand conversation, the most important tool of knowing what people are saying and when is free.
+Set up a Google Alerts account for your personal name and brand.
+Anytime your keywords appear in a blog, website, or even videos.
+Google will let you know.

 6. Consider Your Communication Carefully